 Introducing guest blogger Alison from Five Family Adventurers

-For the past two decades, Philadelphia has also been recognized for its culinary scene.
+Philadelphia has also been recognized for its culinary scene for the past two decades.
 Not only is it home to top restaurants and James Beard-award winners (hooray, Michael Solomonov, the latest), but visitors can start the morning meal with dim sum in China Town, and try the notorious Philly cheesesteak—a, thinly sliced steak, grilled, and served with melted cheese, spread onto a long “hoagie” (another word for bread roll) for lunch.

 This post is part of our Explore My City series – come and visit cities around the world through the eyes of local parents